What is endpoint security, and how does it work?

 With remote work on the rise, endpoint security is more crucial than ever.
 Remote devices are often unprotected by network security controls, especially personal employee devices used for business purposes.
 A robust endpoint protection platform is a must to secure those devices and ensure no data breach can occur on your network.

-As companies often employ various device endpoints, it's critical to ensure comprehensive protection for all of them.
+Companies often employ various device endpoints; ensuring comprehensive protection for all of them is critical.

 • Traditional antivirus software